devvyyxyz/abc-template/README.md

    - Location: `.minecraft/saves/[Your World Name]/datapacks/`
 3. In-game run `/reload` or restart the world.
 Verify `load.mcfunction` ran (use `say`/`tellraw` tests in `load.mcfunction`).

-Notes:
+> [!IMPORTANT]
-- Datapacks must live in a world's `datapacks/` folder (not in `resourcepacks/`).
+> Datapacks must live in a world's `datapacks/` folder (not in `resourcepacks/`).
+If you copy the whole repo, make sure you place it inside the world save `datapacks/` directory.

+> [!TIP]
-- Keep `assets/` if you plan to also use resource assets locally; it won't interfere with datapack execution.
+> Keep `assets/` in the repository during datapack development if you also use resource assets locally; it will not interfere with datapack execution and simplifies testing.

 ## Quick Install — Resource Pack